 The list of low-intervention wines includes local drops by BK Wines, Borachio, VHS, Travis Tausend and Lino Ramble, alongside a selection of international wines assembled by Japan-based business partner and importer Lulie Kaorie Tanaka of Cross Wines.
 Expect a focus on French wines alongside drops from Italy, Germany and the Czech Republic.
 There’s also off-menu sake and non-alcoholic options (just ask the staff).

 That same sense of community is evident in the food menu, which is shaped around local produce, much of it from the Willunga Farmers Market or nearby suppliers.
-The opening menu has just six dishes while the team settles into the new space.
 The wine-friendly share plates feature Taiwanese influences, courtesy of ex-pats Chen and Wu, who moved to South Australia after collectively clocking up time in Melbourne, Paris and Bangkok kitchens.
 There’s marinated cucumber with Jauma Farm vinegar, Sichuan pepper and shrimp chilli oil; wood ear mushrooms with house-made soy sauce, garlic vinegar and basil from the farmers’ market; and seasonal market greens cooked on the hibachi grill.

 The emerging crowd favourite after opening weekend is the Taipei-style cold noodles dressed in sesame sauce.
 “I think that one’s our most popular dish – a lot of tables ordered one, and then ordered it again,” says Chen.
 “It looks plain but then you have it and I think it blows a lot of people’s minds because they’re not expecting that much flavour.
 But it’s still really light.”